codefellows/seattle-javascript-401n21/module-3/class-11/challenge/README.md

 SetOfStacks should be composed of several stacks, and should create a new stack once the previous one exceeds capacity.
 `push()`, `pop()`, `peek()` should behave identically to a single stack (that is, pop() should return the same values as it would if there were just a single stack).

+When you go to implement this class, you must correctly use the provided Stack class.
+The provided Stack class handles the "toppling over" by throwing an error when the stack is "too tall".

 ## TypeScript Instructions

 - Verify your types are correct with `npm run check`